 People are often drawn to tiny houses by their charming, unique exteriors and undeniably minimalistic form.
 In under 400 square feet, details like a creative color palette, inviting front porch, and varied roofline capture the eye.
 However, tiny homes delight with both form and function.
 The performance of a tiny home interior is often just as intriguing as its exterior.
 Now, people are actually working from their tiny homes.

-One of the most recent, prominent trends in tiny house design are space efficient home offices that allow tiny home dwellers to work from home with ease.
+One of the most recent, prominent trends in tiny house design is space efficient home offices that allow tiny home dwellers to work from home with ease.
 Designers and builders are getting creative with dual purpose surfaces like breakfast bars with a surplus of outlets to accommodate computers and other digital devices, lofted desks, wall mounted computer monitors, and more.
 Tiny home owners now have numerous options when it comes to working from home.

 Yavonka Hodges, a tiny home resident at The Village at Flat Rock, a Simple Life community in Western North Carolina has created plenty of work space in her small set up.
 Hodges built an indoor office nook by removing the bunk beds from the main floor of her tiny home and installing a desk in the remaining space.
 She also hired The Village maintenance team to install a shed next to her home that Hodges utilizes for tasks and calls that require more privacy or quiet.